About me

 Hi, my name is Mengli Chen, and my Chinese name is 陈梦立.

 I use natural archives like corals; investigating their chemical compositions and isotopes; and reconstructing the environment in which they lived in.
-I'm also interested in the chemical cycling of anthropogenic Pb in oceanic and coastal environments.
+Through paleoenvironmental reconstruction, I aim to understand the processes in transport/transform material through the ocean.
+The knowledge on chemical cycling will subsequently feed into strategies, practices in solving take real-world issues.

 I'm currently working on these few projects: